ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ### 3.2.4 ID Issuance
 #### 3.2.4.1 Identity Generation (Refer to UIN Generation service) – Incl.
 UIN Generation and UIN association
-After all the business validation are completed, the system gets a Unique Identification Number (UIN) from the kernel [**UIN Generation**](UIN-Generation) and allocates the UIN by sending the new UIN number and the packet data to [**ID repository**](ID-Repository-API).
+After all the business validation are completed, the system gets a Unique Identification Number (UIN) from the kernel [**UIN Generation**](UIN-Generation) and allocates the UIN by sending the new UIN number and the individual's information to [**ID repository**](ID-Repository-API).
 #### 3.2.4.2 Store/Update ID Repository (Refer to ID-Auth)
-The Registration Processor stores or updates ID Repository during registration process and [**ID Authentication**](FRS-Authentication-Services) retrieves identity of an individual for their authentication.
-For more details about ID Repository, click the [**Wiki**](ID-Repository-API).
+After all the business validations are performed for a new ID issuance or updating an individual’s information, this information is sent to [**ID repository**](ID-Repository-API) for storing or updating the information respectively.
 #### 3.2.4.3 Data Extractor for ID Authentication
-A stage that extracts the latest copy of an individual’s data after the Individual has registered in MOSIP or has updated their data in MOSIP and sends it to ID Authentication.
+The system that extracts the latest copy of an individual’s data after the Individual has registered in MOSIP or has updated their data in MOSIP and sends it to ID Authentication.
 Now, ID Authentication can use the latest copy of the Individual’s data for Authentication.

 ### 3.2.5 Capture Audit Trails/Analytics Data
 When any transaction is performed in MOSIP system or the packet fails any validations or any system level exception happens, then the same is captured as part of MOSIP Audit Trails.